yourinijsyonicon/hexagonal-template-quarkus-gradle/README.md

 You can install the native-image component using the one available under ../Contents/Home/lib/installer/bin/gu.
 After installing the native-image component, you should have no issue building the native image.

+Note : For newer GraalVM installations (tested with GraalVM v21.x.x) the above steps are not necessary anymore.

 ## Generated Quarkus Documentation :